-1. INTRODUCTION
+1. Introduction

-In recent years, the possibility of large-scale dynamo (LSD) action through the shear-current effect (Rogachevskii & Kleeorin 2003, 2004) in flows where more conventional dynamo effects, such as the α effect arising through stratification and rotation, cannot operate, has gained a lot of interest.
-In turbulence lacking helicity, say, due to the absence of rotation or stratification in density or turbulence intensity, the α tensor vanishes.
-The turbulent magnetic diffusivity tensor η , however, is always found to have finite and positive diagonal components.
+In recent years, there has been a lot of interest in the possibility of large-scale dynamo (LSD) action through the shear-current effect (Rogachevskii & Kleeorin 2003, 2004) in flows where more conventional dynamo effects, such as the $\alpha$ effect arising through stratification and rotation, cannot operate.
+In turbulence lacking helicity due to, say, the absence of rotation or stratification in density or turbulence intensity, the $\alpha$ tensor vanishes.
+The turbulent magnetic diffusivity tensor $\eta$ , however, is always found to have finite and positive diagonal components.
 Its off-diagonal components are in general also finite if there is rotation or shear.
-Rotation alone gives rise to the $\Omega \times J$ or Rädler effect (Rädler 1969a,b) and shear alone to the shear-current (SC) effect.
-For a suitable sign of the relevant off-diagonal component of η , the latter can lead to dynamo action even without rotation, but the former would not without shear.
+Rotation alone gives rise to the $\Omega \times J$ or Rädler effect (Rädler 1969a, 1969b) and shear alone to the shear-current (SC) effect.
+For a suitable sign of the relevant off-diagonal component of $\eta$ , the latter effect can lead to dynamo action even without rotation, but the former would not do so without shear.
 Both the Rädler and SC effects have been discussed as additional or even major dynamo effects in stars (Pipin & Seehafer 2009), accretion disks (Lesur & Ogilvie 2008; Blackman 2010), and galactic magnetism (Chamandy & Singh 2018).